 The objective of the Company's policy on Directors' remuneration is to ensure that remuneration of directors are reflective of the Group's demands, complexities and performance as a whole, as well as being able to attract and retain Directors of the right calibre and talent to drive the Company's long-term objectives.

-The Remuneration Committee has four (4) members comprising exclusively Independent Non- Executive Directors.
-During the financial year ended 31 December 2019, one (1) meeting was held.
+The Remuneration Committee has four (4) members comprising exclusively Independent Non-Executive Directors.
+The present composition is as follows:-